teetime-framework/TeeTime/src/site/markdown/index.md

 <!--- ![Logo](images/teetime-wo-arrows-shrinked.png) TeeTime Logo -->
 TeeTime is a Pipes-And-Filters-Framework for Java.

-It provides various features, which will bring you to the next level of analysis programming, such like:
+It provides various features, which will bring you to the next level of analysis programming, such as:

 - Concurrent execution of stages